computeclub/gcp-cloud-deploy-extensions/README.md

 export GOOGLE_OAUTH_ACCESS_TOKEN=$(gcloud auth print-access-token)
 ```

-## What's forthcoming?
+## What's upcoming?

-1. TODO(brandonjbjelland): Build out a demo that operates against a pipeline targeting a GKE workload
+1. Build out a demo that operates against a pipeline targeting a GKE workload
+2. create an example notifier in go
+3. build a second go notifier, extract an interface
+4. blog posts discussing the nuts and bolts of the project